Isle of Wight

 Tel: 01983 296911

-The Yarmouth Old Gaffers festival encompasses three days of free entertainment, spectacle and classic boats.
+Now a biannual event, the Yarmouth Old Gaffers festival encompasses three days of free entertainment, spectacle and classic boats.
 Yarmouth is a favourite stop for yachts navigating east or west along the popular waters of the Solent.
-You don't have to be (or to own) an 'Old Gaffer' in order to join in.
+You don't have to be — or own — an 'Old Gaffer' in order to join in.
 Nearby is a splendid Tudor castle, charming cottages, well-stocked chandlery, unique shops, fine pubs and good eateries.
 The harbour will be filled with gaff-rigged vessels and the town square and quayside busy with craft stalls and a farmers' market.
 Free entertainment and ample parking is provided for this splendid weekend of festivities.
-Make a date in your diaries for this now well-established, annual event.
+Make a date in your diary for this well-established event.

 Tel: 01983 761704

-Following the come back of the music festival a few years ago, the 2013 festival is expected to attract even more festival goers keen to visit the home of the famous Isle of Wight pop festivals of the late sixties and early seventies.
-The annual music festival incorporates a wide range of music from classical and jazz to rock and pop at venues across the Island.
-Dates for the rock concert are yet to be confirmed, but it's sure to attract headline international rock acts as well as visitors from all corners of the globe.
+Following the comeback of the music festival a few years ago, the 2017 festival is expected to attract even more festival goers keen to visit the home of the famous Isle of Wight pop festivals of the late 60s and early 70s.
+This annual music festival incorporates a wide range of music from classical and jazz to rock and pop at venues across the Island.
+Dates for the rock concert are yet to be confirmed, but it is sure to attract headline international rock acts as well as visitors from all corners of the globe.

 Beach soccer was inspired by the acrobatic football played on the beaches of Brazil.
 It is played on soft sand, and puts each player's physical and athletic skills to the test.
-The Isle of Wight is rapidly becoming a Mecca for beach soccer as Fake Tan Promotions takes us into its third beach soccer season.
+The Isle of Wight is rapidly becoming a magnet for beach soccer.
 All events are free for spectators and will generally include music, cheerleaders, live commentary, fun competitions and a great day out by the sea.

 Tel: 01983 617777